 Chiang Mai, Thailand is 99% Buddhist.
 Each school year, a new group of students (as young as 8 or 9) are sent there to study.
 Their tribal families want a better life for them, but, unfortunately, most of these youth end up living in youth hostels/homes which feel like orphanages.
 Graduation rates are low and often the youth get caught up in drugs and/or sex trafficking.
 Chiang Mai has more brothels per capita than any other city in the world.
 It is into this environment that Adam and Kristy have come from our congregation.
 They work with the local church to minister to these at-risk youth, mentoring and tutoring them, and showing them that the love of Christ is real.
 Email Adam or Kristy.

 David & Natalie have been serving with MAF in Indonesia since 2001.
 David is a pilot/mechanic, but he’s now Regional Director for MAF’s operations in Indonesia.
 That means he oversees the “big picture” of MAF within the country, as well as reports back to our home office in Idaho.
 He also interfaces with government officials on many levels.
 He is still getting to fly about once a week.
 They enjoy a unique opportunity to be “salt and light” there in the world’s largest Muslim nation.
-Pray they continue to be faithful witnesses to their friends and neighbors there, and that they can encourage and build up the national church.
+Pray they continue to be faithful witnesses to their friends and neighbors there, and that they can encourage and build up the Indonesian church.
 Email a message.

 Group 1 provides discipleship to professors and students in agricultural universities.
 Many people in Central Asian countries feel hopeless in the face of political transition, repression, joblessness, corruption among the powerful few, degraded environments and broken-down education systems.
 This is especially true among the 50% of the population employed in agriculture.
 Their work includes working with these people to improve the environment, while sharing Christ along the way.